Pumpokol language

-Pumpokol (Pumpokol: gebeŋ-aj) is one of the Yeniseian languages, formerly spoken by the Pumpokol people (Gebéŋ).
-It has been extinct since the 18th century.
-It shares many features with the ancient Xiongnu and Jie languages, and according to Alexander Vovin, Edward Vajda, and Étienne de la Vaissière, is closely related to them.
+Pumpokol (Pumpokol: gebeŋ-aj) is an extinct Yeniseian language, formerly spoken by the Pumpokol people (Gebéŋ).
+It has been extinct since the first half of the 18th century.
 It is poorly attested, and some of the vocabulary has been identified as being Yugh, not Pumpokol.

+Pumpokol seems to share some features with the ancient Xiongnu and Jie languages, and according to Alexander Vovin, Edward Vajda, and Étienne de la Vaissière, is closely related to them.